Netflix standing by Dave Chappelle and 'The Closer' - Local News 8

 Field ended her thread with the names of 37 trans and gender non-conforming people who’ve been killed throughout 2021.

-GLAAD, the LGBTQ media advocacy organization, also condemned the comments made in “The Closer.”
+GLAAD, the LGBTQ media advocacy organization, has also condemned comments made in “The Closer” and on Monday issued a statement in response to news of the suspensions and the email from Sarandos.

-“Dave Chappelle’s brand has become synonymous with ridiculing trans people and other marginalized communities,” GLAAD tweeted last week.
-“Negative reviews and viewers loudly condemning his latest special is a message to the industry that audiences don’t support platforming anti-LGBTQ diatribes.
-We agree.”
+“Netflix has a policy that content ‘designed to incite hate or violence’ is not allowed on the platform, but we all know that anti-LGBTQ content does exactly that.
+While Netflix is home to groundbreaking LGBTQ stories, now is the time for Netflix execs to listen to LGBTQ employees, industry leaders, and audiences and commit to living up to their own standards,” the organization tweeted.

 CNN has reached out to representatives of Chappelle.